What can I say?

 like family, like the waters I breathed penned

-in my mothers womb.
+womb.
 Hard to say when I

 chose this: nothing the hand does